Eugène Viollet-le-Duc: Author and theorist

-Throughout his life Viollet le Duc wrote over 100 publications on architecture, decoration, history, archeology etc.... some of which would become international best-sellers : Dictionary of French Architecture from 11th to 16th Century (1854–1868), Entretiens sur l'architecture (1863–1872), L'histoire d'une Maison (1873) and Histoire d'un Dessinateur: Comment on Apprend à Dessiner (1879).
+Throughout his life Viollet le Duc wrote over 100 publications on architecture, decoration, history, archeology etc.... some of which would become international best-sellers: Dictionary of French Architecture from 11th to 16th Century (1854–1868), Entretiens sur l'architecture (1863–1872), L'histoire d'une Maison (1873) and Histoire d'un Dessinateur: Comment on Apprend à Dessiner (1879).

-In his Entretiens sur l'architecture. he concentrated in particular on the use of iron and other new materials, and the importance of designing buildings whose architecture was adapted to their function, rather than to a particular style.
+In his Entretiens sur l'architecture he concentrated in particular on the use of iron and other new materials, and the importance of designing buildings whose architecture was adapted to their function, rather than to a particular style.
 The book was translated into English in 1881 and won a large following in the United States.
 The Chicago architect Louis Sullivan, one of the inventors of the skyscraper, often invoked the phrase, "Form follows function."

-The Lausanne cathedral was his final major restoration project; it was rebuilt following his plans between 1873 and 1876.
+Lausanne Cathedral was his final major restoration project; it was rebuilt following his plans between 1873 and 1876.
 Work continued after his death.
 His reconstruction of the bell tower was later criticized; he eliminated the original octagonal base and added a new spire, which rested on the walls, and not on the vaulting, like the original spire.
 He also added new decoration, crowning the spire at mid-height with gables, another original element, and removing the original tiles.
 He was also criticized for the materials and ornaments he added to the towers, including gargoyles.
 His structural design was preserved, but in 1925 his gargoyles and original ornamentation were removed, and the spire was recovered with tiles.

 His reputation had reached outside of France.
 The spire and roof of Strasbourg Cathedral had been damaged by German artillery during the Franco-Prussian War, and the city was now part of Germany.
 The German government invited Viollet-le-Duc to comment on their plans for the restoration, which involved a more grandiose Romanesque tower.
 Viollet-le-Duc informed the German architect that the planned new tower was completely out of character with the original facade and style of the cathedral.
 His advice was accepted, and the church was restored to its original form.

 In 1872 Viollet-le-Duc was engaged in the reconstruction of the Château d'Amboise, owned by the descendants of the former King, Louis-Philippe.
 The chateau had been confiscated by Napoleon III in 1848 but was returned to the family in 1872.
 It was a massive project to turn it into a residence, involving at times three hundred workers.
 Viollet-le-Duc designed all the work to the finest details, including the floor tiles, the gas lights in the salons, the ovens in the kitchen, and the electric bells for summoning servants.

 In 1874 Viollet-le-Duc resigned as diocesan architect of Paris and was succeeded by his contemporary, Paul Abadie.
 In his final years, he continued to supervise the restoration projects that were underway for the Commission of Historical Monuments.
 He engaged in polemics about architecture in the press, and was elected to the Paris municipal council.